Tellin' Stories: First two singles and MCA signing

 The Charlatans cancelled a supporting slot for Oasis at Loch Lomond in Scotland, but supported them at their show in Knebworth with Duffy in tow.
-Here, they debuted "One to Another" and "North Country Boy", which was soon followed by an appearance at V Festival in Chelmsford.
+Here, they debuted "One to Another" and "North Country Boy", which were soon followed by an appearance at V Festival in Chelmsford.
 Around this time, "One to Another" was released as the album's lead single on 26 August 1996, with "Two of Us" and "Reputation" as the B-sides.
 The music video for "One to Another" had been filmed a week prior to Collins' death.
-Nearing the end of the recording process, the band travelled to London with Harrison to sign a deal with MCA Records and its parent company Universal Music Group in the US for £1 million, though they remained with Beggars Banquet for the UK.
+Nearing the end of the recording process, the band travelled to London with Harrison to sign a deal with MCA Records and its parent company, Universal Music Group, in the US for £1 million, though they remained with Beggars Banquet in the UK.
 Sometime prior to this, Burgess was hanging out with John Niven from London Recordings, who was interested in signing the band.
 Niven offered them a signing opportunity with related label Decca Records, though Burgess wanted to go with Heavenly Recordings, who had been doing the band's press duties up to this point.
 Burgess and Mark Collins both liked what Niven was offering; in hindsight, Burgess said Heavenly would not have had the resources to aid them.

-As the members felt they were ready to move on from Beggars Banquet, they went with MCA after being courted by their A&R representative John Walsh.
+As the members felt they were ready to move on from Beggars Banquet, they went with MCA after being courted by their A&R representative, John Walsh.
 Collins explained that they felt they could benefit from the "bigger push of a major label", adding that MCA seemed to be "on our wavelength" more so than other labels.
-"North Country Boy" was released as the second single from the album on 24 March 1997, with the "Area 51" and "Don't Need a Gun" as the B-sides.
+"North Country Boy" was released as the second single from the album on 24 March 1997, with "Area 51" and "Don't Need a Gun" as the B-sides.
 It was available digitally from Cerberus Digital Jukebox, an early digital retailer.
-For the music video, Beggars Banquet had suggested Blackpool for its illuminations, but then proposed Southend-on-Sea.
-The band were adamant about filming in New York City, as Burgess said for its atmosphere similar to the films Mean Streets (1973) and Midnight Cowboy (1969); the majority of the budget was spent on flights and hotel rooms.
+For the music video, Beggars Banquet had suggested Blackpool for its illuminations but then proposed Southend-on-Sea.
+The band were adamant about filming in New York City, as Burgess said, for its atmosphere similar to the films Mean Streets (1973) and Midnight Cowboy (1969); the majority of the budget was spent on flights and hotel rooms.
 The finished video, which was directed by Lindy Heymann, shows the band in front of neon signs and travelling around in taxis.